Random Linear Projections Loss for Hyperplane-Based Optimization in Neural Networks: Empirical Results

 \section{Empirical Results}

-In this section, we present our empirical results for both regression and image reconstruction tasks, utilizing a variety of synthetic and benchmark datasets.
+In this section, we present our empirical results for regression, image reconstruction, and classification tasks, using a variety of synthetic and benchmark datasets.
 We first present the regression results on two benchmark datasets (California Housing ~\citep{geron2022hands} and Wine Quality~\citep{cortez2009modeling}), as well as two synthetic datasets: one \textit{Linear} dataset where the true function is a linear combination of the features in the dataset, and one \textit{Nonlinear} dataset, where the true function combines polynomial terms with trigonometric functions of the features in the dataset.
-Subsequently, for the image reconstruction tasks, we utilize two different datasets: MNIST \citep{deng2012mnist} and CIFAR10~\citep{krizhevsky2009learning}.
+For the image reconstruction tasks, we utilize two different datasets: MNIST \citep{deng2012mnist} and CIFAR10~\citep{krizhevsky2009learning}.
+We also present the classification results on MNIST (for classification results on the Moons dataset, see Section \ref{secClassification} of the Appendix).
 A comprehensive description of these datasets is provided in Section \ref{secDatasets} of the Appendix.